Hand sanitizer: Skin

+Researchers have not thoroughly studied the implications of hand sanitizer use for the body and the microbiome.
+Studies of healthcare workers have correlated high rates of hand eczema with hand sanitizer use.

-However, alcohol may strip the skin of the outer layer of oil, which may have negative effects on barrier function of the skin.
+The alcohol in hand sanitizer strips the skin of the outer layer of oil, which may have negative effects on barrier function of the skin.
 A study also shows that disinfecting hands with an antimicrobial detergent results in a greater barrier disruption of skin compared to alcohol solutions, suggesting an increased loss of skin lipids.

 Frequent use of alcohol-based hand sanitizers can cause dry skin unless emollients and/or skin moisturizers are added to the formula.
 The drying effect of alcohol can be reduced or eliminated by adding glycerin and/or other emollients to the formula.
 In clinical trials, alcohol-based hand sanitizers containing emollients caused substantially less skin irritation and dryness than soaps or antimicrobial detergents.
 Allergic contact dermatitis, contact urticaria syndrome or hypersensitivity to alcohol or additives present in alcohol hand rubs rarely occur.
 The lower tendency to induce irritant contact dermatitis became an attraction as compared to soap and water hand washing.